mahdi12167/libmini/libmini/qtviewer/README.txt

 !!
 Prerequisites

-The libMini QTViewer Requires the installation of: tcsh (unix) gnu/c++ (unix) or MSVC compiler (windows) svn/subversion tools
+The libMini QTViewer requires the installation of: tcsh (unix) gnu/c++ (unix) or MSVC compiler (windows) svn/subversion tools